Disability Resource Center (DRC)

 - Deaf/Hard of Hearing

-- Psychological Conditions (examples: anxiety, depression, PTSD, bipolar, OCD)
+- Psychological Health (examples: anxiety, depression, PTSD, bipolar, OCD)

-- Temporary Conditions (concussions, broken limbs, surgery recovery)
+- Temporary Conditions (examples: concussions, broken limbs, surgery recovery)

 In 2022, the DRC adopted its current name, but Pointer graduates and returning students may remember us as the Disability and Assistive Technology Center (DATC) or Disability Services.